chrisgrieser/shimmering-obsidian/docs/Plugin and Theme Search.md

 ## Themes
 **`op`: Combined Search of community `p`lugins and community themes.**
-- Press `↵` to open the theme browser.
+- Press `↵` to open the theme's GitHub repository in the browser.
+	- Use `⌘ + ↵` to open the theme browser instead.
 (There are no separate theme pages in Obsidian Theme Browser that can be opened.)
-	- Use `⌘ + ↵` to open the theme's GitHub repository instead.
 	- Press `⌥ + ↵` to copy the theme URI (`obsidian://show-theme?id=…`) to your clipboard.
 	- `⇧ + ↵` to display & search the GitHub issues.
 See [the section below](#searching-github-issues) for more information.
 	- Use `⇧` or `⌘ + Y` to open a Quick Look Preview of the theme's promo screenshot.
 Press `⇧` or `⌘ + Y` again to close the preview.